AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/mdva-35910-form-validation-broken-when-login-as-customer-disabled.md

 ---
-description: The MDVA-35910 patch solves the issue where the create customer account form validation is broken when the **Login as Customer** extension is disabled.
-This patch is available when the Quality Patches Tool (QPT) 1.0.19 is installed.
-The patch ID is MDVA-35910.
-Please note that the issue was fixed in Adobe Commerce version 2.4.3.
+title: 'MDVA-35910: form validation broken when "Login as Customer" disabled'
 labels: 2.4.1,2.4.1-p1,2.4.1-p2,2.4.2,Login as Customer extension,QPT 1.0.19,Magento Commerce,Magento Commerce Cloud,Quality Patches Tool,disabled,form validation,javascript error,js error,Adobe Commerce,cloud infrastructure,on-premises
-title: 'MDVA-35910: form validation broken when "Login as Customer" disabled'
 ---

-# MDVA-35910: form validation broken when "Login as Customer" disabled

 The MDVA-35910 patch solves the issue where the create customer account form validation is broken when the **Login as Customer** extension is disabled.
 This patch is available when the [Quality Patches Tool (QPT)](https://support.magento.com/hc/en-us/articles/360047139492) 1.0.19 is installed.
 The patch ID is MDVA-35910.
 Please note that the issue was fixed in Adobe Commerce version 2.4.3.